KingsGlaive76/KingsGlaive76/README.md

-- 👋 Hi, I’m @KingsGlaive76
+- 👋 Hi, I’m Justin Steenkamp
 - 👀 I’m interested in ...
 IT
-- 🌱 I’m currently learning ...
-IT
-- 💞️ I’m looking to collaborate on ...MS teams
+- I enjoy coding and always try to improve my skills as a developer
 - 📫 How to reach me ...any way possible
+- Email: jstnsteenkamp@gmail.com
--
+- Cell number: 0682126279

 <!---
 KingsGlaive76/KingsGlaive76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.